pnp-software/fwprofile/README.md

 FW Profile Editor is also available on Chrome Web Store.
 As an app for Chrome allows you to work offline.
 Search for FW Profile at Chrome Web Store, or try this link: https://chrome.google.com/webstore/search/FW%20Profile

+# Examples
+A collection of examples is published by GitBook, get the online access [here](https://www.gitbook.com/book/cechticky/fw-profile-examples/details).

 # Ownership
 The owner of the project is [P&P Software GmbH](http://pnp-software.com/).